Catholic Mount Auburn Cemetery Project

 Bill noticed that burials at Catholic Mount Auburn Cemetery were often recorded as having taken place simply at "Mount Auburn."
 This frequently leads to confusion when someone searching for the grave of a relative arrives at Mount Auburn Cemetery and discovers that their relative's burial is not noted in the cemetery's records.

 In 2013, Mr. McEvoy was presented with a Historic Resources Preservation Award by the Watertown Historical Commission for this work.
 He continues to find valuable information and has generously shared the results of this ongoing project as a downloadable Excel spreadsheet and a description of his methodology.
 His database has also been shared with the Watertown Free Public Library, the Watertown Department of Public Works and the town's Veterans Agent.
-Additionally, Bill presented his work to the HSW in a talk titled Documenting Sand Banks Cemetery in Watertown's East End on March 23, 2016, and, more recently, self-published a book on the topic titled Catholic Mount Auburn Cemetery East Watertown, MA.
+Additionally, Bill presented his work to the HSW in a talk titled Documenting Catholic Mount Auburn Cemetery in Watertown's East End on March 23, 2016, and, more recently, self-published a book on the topic titled Catholic Mount Auburn Cemetery East Watertown, MA.